-In addition to COVID-19-related demand impacts in several of our businesses, and adverse revenue impacts resulting from COVID-19-related materials constraints in Q1 2021 (see "Segment Environment" above), we estimate that aggregate COVID-19-related costs (COVID-19 Costs)1 incurred during Q1 2021 were approximately \$6.5 million (Q1 2020 - approximately \$3 million).
-Adverse COVID-19 impacts were partially offset by the recognition in Q1 2021 of approximately \$4 million (Q1 2020 - nil) of COVID-19-related government subsidies, grants and/or credits (COVID Subsidies) and \$1 million (Q1 2020 - nil) of COVID-19-related customer recoveries (Customer Recoveries) (collectively with COVID Subsidies, COVID Recoveries).
-See note 11 to the Q1 2021 Interim Financial Statements for a description of COVID Subsidies.
+In addition to COVID-19-related demand impacts in several of our businesses, and adverse revenue impacts resulting from COVID-19-related materials constraints and regional lockdowns in Q2 2021 (see "Segment Environment" above), we estimated that aggregate COVID-19-related costs (COVID-19 Costs)1 incurred during Q2 2021 and 1H 2021 were approximately \$8 million and \$15 million, respectively (Q2 2020 and the first half of 2020 (1H 2020) - approximately \$18 million and \$21 million, respectively).
+Adverse COVID-19 impacts were partially offset by the recognition in Q2 2021 and 1H 2021 and 1H 2021 of approximately \$6 million and \$10 million, respectively (Q2 2020 and 1H 2020 - \$15 million) of COVID-19-related government subsidies, grants and/or credits (COVID Subsidies) and nil and \$1 million, respectively (Q2 2020 and 1H 2020 - \$15 million) of COVID-19-related customer recoveries (Customer Recoveries) (collectively with COVID Subsidies, COVID Recoveries).
+See note 11 to the Q2 2021 Interim Financial Statements for a description of COVID Subsidies.
+The most significant of the COVID Subsidies recognized to date were provided under the Canadian Emergency Wage Subsidy (CEWS).
+Due to changes to the CEWS program recently introduced in the Canadian federal budget implementation bill, we are not expecting to receive further significant COVID Subsidies.

-Notwithstanding the persistence of COVID-19, we believe that our liquidity position remains strong, including \$449.4 million in cash and cash equivalents at March 31, 2021, and other than ordinary course letters of credit (L/Cs), an undrawn revolving credit facility.
-We also voluntarily repaid \$30.0 million of our long-term debt during Q1 2021, and determined that no triggering event had occurred that would require any interim asset impairment assessment.
+Notwithstanding the persistence of COVID-19, we believe that our liquidity position remains strong, including \$467.2 million in cash and cash equivalents at June 30, 2021, and other than ordinary course letters of credit (L/Cs), an undrawn revolving credit facility.
+We also voluntarily repaid \$30.0 million of our long-term debt during 1H 2021, and determined that no triggering event had occurred that would require any interim asset impairment assessment.
 See "Liquidity and Capital Resources" below for further detail.